ChemAI-Lab/GFlowNets-MOpt/README.md

 Where molecule can be $H_2$, $H_4$, $LiH$, $BeH_2$, $H_2O$, $N_2$.
 The default bond distance is 1 Å. This can be modified in the gflow_vqe/hamiltonians.py file.

 On driver.py, we can change parameters for GFlowNets like:
-`fig_name`, Training rate, number of `hid_uinits`, number of episodes, embedding dimension, `update_freq` and the random seed.
+`fig_name`, Training rate, `n_hid_units`, number of episodes, embedding dimension, `update_freq` and the random seed.
 We leave options for GPU usage, although we saw no real benefit.

 To compare sorted insertion, Tequila ICS, and ICS initialized from a GFlowNet-compatible grouping, use: